Flexi Levels - Reorganise Sort and Group your Accounts

 iconfinder_select_rearrange_backlog_items_order_list_up_2673027.png Flexi Levels - Account Grouping and Sorting

-When reporting on the activities of a business you may wish to see high level summary reports along with further detail level reports.
-So it's useful to collapse a number of accounts into one group or header level and sort these depending upon your need.
+When reporting on the activities of a business it is great to be able to see high level summary reports along with more detail level reports.
+So it's useful to be able to collapse a number of accounts into one group or header level and sort these depending upon your reporting needs.

-Most accounting products have GL account headers and sub-accounts or may have account levels, however these are usually fixed and users need to decide on the level of summary or detail at the time the chart of accounts is defined.
-Changing this later is painful.
+Most accounting packages have GL account headers and sub-accounts or may have account levels, however these are usually fixed and users need to decide on the level of summary or detail at the time the Chart of Accounts (COA) is defined.
+Changing this COA later is often very difficult.

-1. Define you own Report Levels/Groups - Flexi Levels
+1. Define you own COA Report Levels/Groups - Flexi Levels

-2. Group accounts and levels into these new report Flexi Levels
+2. Group GL accounts and levels into these new report Flexi Levels

 3. Determine and control the sorting position on the report of that Flexi Level

-4. Use together with Jobs (MYOB), Class (QuickBooks) or Tracking Codes (Xero)
+4. Use together with Jobs (MYOB), Class (QuickBooks) or Tracking Categories (Xero)

 Add_GeneralExpense.gif